rfl-urbaniak/rfl-urbaniak.github.io/_posts/2021-07-29-falsePositives1.md

 This is only one example of DNA matching going awry, and the existing anecdotal evidence suggests there are quite a few potential sources of error.
 See for instance Thompson (2013) for a more exhaustive treatment and multiple examples.
 Check out Josiah Sutton's [entry](https://www.law.umich.edu/special/exoneration/Pages/casedetail.aspx?caseid=3672) in the national registry of exonerations, and a [discussion](https://www.mrt.com/news/article/Police-arrest-man-for-rape-that-sent-wrong-person-7692949.php) of the case in a newspaper.

 Shaer, M. (2016).
-The false promise of dna testing. *The Atlantic*, (June).
+The false promise of DNA testing. *The Atlantic*, (June).
 Retrieved from <https://www.theatlantic.com/magazine/archive/2016/06/a-reasonable-doubt/480747/>

 Thompson, W. C. (2013).
 Forensic dna evidence: The myth of infallibility.
 In S. Krimsky & J. Gruber (Eds.), *Genetic explanations: Sense and nonsense* (pp. 227–347).
 Harvard University Press.